agg23/fpga-gameandwatch/docs/rom_generator.md

 Visit [Releases](https://github.com/agg23/fpga-gameandwatch/releases) and download the latest version of the generator by clicking on the file named `agg23...-Tools.zip`.
 Select the correct folder for your platform.
 You will want to open a terminal window (or Command Prompt on Windows) in this location.

 **NOTE:** On macOS and Linux, you must mark the downloaded file as executable.
-Navigate to the folder containing `fpga-gnw-romwgenerator` in your terminal, and run:
+Navigate to the folder containing `fpga-gnw-romgenerator` in your terminal, and run:

 ```
-chmod +x fpga-gnw-romwgenerator
+chmod +x fpga-gnw-romgenerator
 ```

 This marks the file as being a program you can run.